The Home Design Process – A Little Like Writing a Term Paper

 Your “outline” should also include selections from your swipe file, organized by use or space.
 All the bath images in one folder, all the kitchen images in another.

-Your Architect will help you take that a step further with “bubble diagrams” or other forms of graphic outlines – then you’re ready to start having some real fun.
+We’ll help you take that a step further with “bubble diagrams” or other forms of graphic outlines – then you’re ready to start having some real fun.

 A big mistake that homeowners – and home designers – often make is trying to move too quickly from the initial concept to the final design; they make a “wish list”, then try to draw a house to match.

-It doesn’t work that way; take your time at this stage or the design you’ll end up with won’t get past the editors without a lot of markups.
+Good doesn’t work that way; take your time at this stage or the design you’ll end up with won’t get past the editors without a lot of markups.

 An Author would be writing different versions of the story at this stage; some ideas stick around, others end up in the trash.
 That works for home design, too – you might even end up working with several completely different designs at the same time.